Wizard and the Princess: Legacy

+Wizard and the Princess is recognized for pioneering color graphics, offering more detailed and vibrant visuals than previous games.
+This technological advancement not only enhanced player immersion but also influenced other developers, prompting a broader industry focus on graphical development.

 According to Sierra's Interaction magazine, this game can be considered a prelude to the King's Quest series.
 King's Quest V marked a return to the Kingdom of Serenia.
 The events are mentioned and expanded upon in The King's Quest Companion, 2nd Edition.
 It mentioned that the wanderer, a barbarian, had turned down the offer of marriage after saving the princess.
 He journeyed into the desert and died.
 All that remained of him is his skeleton and a single leather shoe (a reference to KQ5).
 Princess Priscilla later married an individual named Kenneth the Huge and became the queen of Serenia, after her father's (King George IV) death.
 It was further referenced as part of the King's Quest series through a trivia question in the King's Questions game that came with certain versions of the King's Quest Collection.

 The extended backstory for Wizard and the Princess in the rereleases helps to explain the geographic differences between the game, and later games in the King's Quest series (KQ3 and KQ5).
 In KQ5, Serenia and Daventry are part of the same continent.
 In KQ3, the continent consists mostly of Daventry only with most of the northern half of the continent missing as seen in maps and charts in the game.
 According to the Wizard and the Princess, Harlin had divided the continent of Serenia in two and transformed the geography to create obstacles for any adventurers trying to reach him and free the princess.
 Thus it explains why the desert surrounds the village in the earlier game, but not during the time of KQ5, or why the Great Mountains are located across the sea on Harlin's continent, but just north of the town in KQ5.
 By the time of KQ5, Harlin's magic was no longer active, and geography was restored.
 The King's Quest Companion places the events of Wizard and the Princess as having occurred several years before KQ5.